-HE 113 First Aid and CPR/AED Professional Rescuers/ Healthcare Providers, 1 Cr.
-Introduces basic first aid knowledge in the home, work, and community environment.
-Students gain knowledge and skills to perform Health Care Provider Level BLS and AED for adults/children/infants.
-Upon successful completion of this course, students will receive an American Heart Association (AHA) Heartsaver First Aid card and an AHA BLS for Healthcare Provider card.
-Recommended: IRW 115 or equivalent placement.
+HE 113 First Aid and CPR/AED Professional Rescuers/Healthcare Providers, 1 Cr.
+Introduces basic first aid knowledge for in the home, work and community environment.
+Trains in the emergency procedures and techniques of basic life support for adult, child, and infant victims of airway obstruction, respiratory arrest and/or cardiac arrest.
+Includes training in the use of the Automated External Defibrillator (AED).
+Covers additional life saving techniques for healthcare providers enrolled in the BLS component.
+Students who successfully complete this course will receive American Heart Association course completion cards for Heartsaver First Aid/ CPR/AED for the adult/child/infant or an American Heart Association first aid card and BLS for Healthcare Provider card.
+Recommended: IRW115 or equivalent placement.